sbi-dev/sbi/README.md

 ## Inference Algorithms

-The following algorithms are currently available:
+The following algorithms are currently available.
+You can find a tutorial on how to run each of these methods [here](https://sbi-dev.github.io/sbi/tutorial/16_implemented_methods/).

 ### Neural Posterior Estimation: amortized (NPE) and sequential (SNPE)